 In January 2001, we entered into an exclusive development, license and clinical trial and commercial supply agreement with MTPC for the development and commercialization of avanafil, a PDE5 inhibitor compound for the oral and local treatment of male and female sexual dysfunction.
 Under the terms of the agreement, MTPC agreed to grant an exclusive license to us for products containing avanafil outside of Japan, North Korea, South Korea, China, Taiwan, Singapore, Indonesia, Malaysia, Thailand, Vietnam and the Philippines.
 We agreed to grant MTPC an exclusive, royalty-free license within those countries for oral products that we develop containing avanafil.
 In addition, we agreed to grant MTPC an exclusive option to obtain an exclusive, royalty-bearing license within those countries for non-oral products that we develop containing avanafil.
-MTPC agreed to manufacture and supply us with avanafil for use in clinical trials, which were our primary responsibility.
 The MTPC agreement contains a number of milestone payments to be made by us based on various triggering events.